llvm/clangd-www/config.md

   BuiltinHeaders: QueryDriver
 ```

-Note that if the driver is not clang, this will result in the clang frontend
+**Note**: if the driver is not clang, `BuiltinHeaders: QueryDriver` will result
-(embedded in clangd) processing the builtin headers of another compiler, which
+in the clang frontend (embedded in clangd) processing the builtin headers of
-could lead to unexpected results such as false positive diagnostics.
+another compiler, which could lead to unexpected results such as false positive
+diagnostics.

 ## Index